Nandkumar10/RAG-Based-YT_Video-Understanding-System/README.md

-# 🎬 YouTube Video RAG ChatBot Project
+# 🎬 RAG-Based YT_Video Understanding System

 An AI-driven chatbot that allows users to **ask questions about any YouTube video** and receive accurate answers based on the video’s content using **Retrieval-Augmented Generation (RAG)** with LangChain and vector embeddings.